ternaus/robot-surgery-segmentation/README.rst

 Reference Paper
 ---------------
-Shvets, A., Rakhlin, A., Kalinin, A., Iglovikov, V.: Automatic Instrument Segmentation in Robot-Assisted Surgery Using Deep Learning. bioRxiv p.
+A. Shvets, A. Rakhlin, A. Kalinin, and V. Iglovikov: Automatic Instrument Segmentation in Robot-Assisted Surgery Using Deep Learning. bioRxiv p.
 275867 (2018), `link <https://doi.org/10.1101/275867>`_

 Overview
 --------